eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Additional Installation Procedures for Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section shows the installation procedure for Eclipse Cyclone DDS Python, wrapping the `Eclipse Cyclone DDS`_ C-API for easy creation of DDS applications.
+This section shows the installation procedure for Eclipse Cyclone DDS Python, wrapping the `Eclipse Cyclone DDS`_ C-API for the usage in Python applications.

 .. _installing: